Ordinary-Solutions/ordinary-render-tools/README.md

 ```bash
 npm install
 ```
-Once the dependencies are installed, navigate to your browser and enter the following address:
+Once the dependencies are installed, run the project:
 ```bash
 npm run dev
 # then navigate to localhost:3000